 A huge thank you to Storey Publishing for partnering with me for this event.
 If you are interested in purchasing this book, you can also help support my blog by purchasing through the affiliate links included in this post.

 I am so excited to be partnering with the awesome folks at Storey Publishing to celebrate the release of Cable Left, Cable Right by Judith Durant with a week-long “Cable a Day” event!
-Each day this week we will be sharing knit cable patterns right from the book and wrapping it up Friday with a giveaway.
+Each day this week we will be sharing knit cable patterns right from the book.
 So grab your needles and get ready to try out the awesome patterns we have in store.

 Let’s start the week off with a standard rope cable pattern.
 Both left-crossing and right-crossing styles are included below.